joisarjignesh/bigbluebutton/README.md

 ##### End meeting callback [URL](https://docs.bigbluebutton.org/dev/api.html#end-meeting-callback-url)
 - You can ask the BigBlueButton server to make a callback to your application when the meeting ends.
 Upon receiving the callback your application could, for example, change the interface for the user to hide the ‘join’ button.

+  ##### Note : End meeting callback URL will notify silently, User won't redirect to that page for testing endCallbackUrl test see [webhook site](https://webhook.site)

+  If you want to redirect users to that page after meeting end then can use logoutURL
  ```php
 \Bigbluebutton::create([
     'meetingID' => 'tamku',